PolitiFact stands by AOC 'parking lot' fact-check after online mockery

 Angie Drobnic Holan, the editor of PolitiFact, told Fox News she was not concerned that the blowback would impair PolitiFact's appearance of impartiality.
 It's one of several fact-checking sites used by Facebook to check social media posts before users can view them.

 Facebook users who attempt to access articles flagged by sites like PolitiFact as "false" must first view and disregard a warning from Facebook about the article's content.
+The warnings can often discourage users from clicking on content, without making clear the precise nature of the fact-checker's objection.

 "We work hard to present accurate, authoritative information to readers of all political opinions and viewpoints," Holan said.
 "Readers may sometimes disagree with a specific rating or report, but they gain knowledge from the report itself, and they understand that over the long term our mission is guided by editorial independence."